Autumn spans the Noongar seasons of Bunuru (warm days) and Djeran (cooler weather), which reflect south-west WA’s unique climate.

 17. Pack a picnic and hit the road.
 Plan a day trip somewhere new and build some wonderful memories.

-18. Enjoy a bush walk after it rains.
+18. Explore your local park after it rains.
 What mushrooms, fungi and lichen can you find?

 20. Cook on a campfire.
 Snags in a frypan or toast on a toasting fork.
 And who can forget the toasted marshmallows?
 (Check Fire Restrictions, Fire Danger Ratings & Campground Fire Rules first!)

 21. Go on a family bushwalk.
-Check the Hiking section on our website for trails.
+Check out Trails WA for some family-friendly trails.

 22. Explore our beautiful state with the help of our free Play in WA app.
 Visit our Play in WA App webpage for details.